 Adam Caller, founder of the prestigious global tutoring agency, Tutors International, warns, “Parents are leaving it too late when making arrangements for private tutoring – and this can lead to disappointment.”

-Tutors International states three reasons why it is so important to start as early as possible when hoping to employee a new tutor for your children:
+Tutors International states three reasons why it is so important to start as early as possible when hoping to employ a new tutor for your children:

 A qualified teacher already employed in a school requires to give a minimum of 6 weeks notice, or half a term – senior staff and many working in private establishments may have to give as much as a full term.
 “We often recruit private tutors who are currently employed in a permanent school-based teaching post.
 They are unable to start working with us until a clear offer has been made and their notice period is complete,” reminds Adam Caller.